cs1656-spring2017/2017-01.project-1.template/README.md

 * the winning team, and
 * the percent of win (i.e., if W is the total precipitation of the winning team, L is the total precipitation of the losing team, you need to report 100 * (W / L - 1)

-Here's sample output, to indicate the format:
+Here is an example of the proper output format (only used to indicate the format, the precipitation amounts are fictitious):
 ```
 YEAR: 1850
 TYPE: snow